Plan Your Visit

 LymeLine.com is an online newspaper covering Lyme and Old Lyme.
 It is updated daily (sometimes several times a day!) and often includes stories about Museum happenings along with a great deal more community news for the Lymes, including an especially useful Community Calendar.
 OldSaybrookNow.com and ValleyNewsNow.com (covering Essex, Chester and Deep River) are full of community news for those towns.

-The-e-list is a free weekly email newsletter about all good things on the Shoreline of Connecticut.
-There is plenty going on between New London and New Haven but the art venues, fashion destinations, food purveyors and restaurants are spread out and often hard to find.
+the-e-list is a free weekly email newsletter about all good things on the Shoreline of Connecticut.
+There is plenty going on between New London and New Haven but the art venues, fashion destinations, food purveyors and restaurants are spread out and hard to find.